EntEthAlliance/EEPs/README.md

 # EEPs
-Enterprise Ethereum Proposals (EEPs) describe the standards for Enterprise Ethereum, including core protocol specifications, client APIs, and contract standards.
-EEPs are based on Ethereum's EIPs.
+Enterprise Ethereum Proposals (EEPs) describe the standards for Enterprise Ethereum Alliance, including core protocol specifications, client APIs, and contract standards.
+EEPs are inspired by [EIPs](https://github.com/ethereum/EIPs).

 # Contributing
 First review [EEP-1](draft/EEP-1.md).
 Then clone the repository and add your EEP to it.
 There is a [template EEP here](draft/EEP-2.md).
 Then submit a Pull Request to EntEthAlliance's [EEPs repository](https://github.com/EntEthAlliance/EEPs).